MongoDB Two Phase Commit

 { "_id" : "B", "balance" : 1100, "pendingTransactions" : [ 1 ] }

-To update the destination account use the below code
+To update the destination account, use the code below

 db.accounts.update(